MicrosoftDocs/visualstudio-docs/docs/profiling/profiling-feature-tour.md

 ---
 # Quickstart: First look at profiling tools

 Visual Studio provides a variety of profiling tools to help you diagnose different kinds of performance issues depending on your app type.
+In this article, we give a quick look at the most common profiling tools.

+## Examine performance while debugging

 The profiling tools that you can access during a debugging session are available in the Diagnostic Tools window.
 The Diagnostic Tools window appears automatically unless you have turned it off.
 To bring up the window, click **Debug / Windows / Show Diagnostic Tools**.
 With the window open, you can select tools for which you want to collect data.